Constraints on Relic Magnetic Black Holes: Calculation Details for Binary Mergers

-The probability that two oppositely charged EMBHs are separated by a co-moving distance between $x$ and $x+dx$ and that the next nearest EMBH of any sign charge is between $y$ and $y+dy$.
+The probability that two oppositely charged EMBHs are separated by a co-moving distance between $x$ and $x+dx$ and that the next nearest one is between $y$ and $y+dy$ can be described by a Poisson distribution.

-where $n$ is the comoving number density of EMBH.
-The factor of $\frac{1}{2}$ arises because each EMBH can only pair with an oppositely charged partner, so the average distance between "pairable" EMBHs is $2^{1/3}$ times the average distance between all EMBH. $x$ is by definition less than $y$, because a binary would just form with the EMBHs separated by $y$ otherwise. $y$ can be at most the average separation between EMBH.
-This defines $y_{max}$
+where $n$ is the co-moving number density of EMBHs.
+The factor of $\frac{1}{2}$ arises because each EMBH can only pair with an oppositely charged partner. $x$ is by definition less than $y$. $y$ can be at most the average separation between EMBHs.
+This defines

-This can be re-written using \eqref{zd} and \eqref{eccentricity} to give a probability distribution for the orbital parameters of all of the binaries.
-That can then be related to the probability that a binary merges at a specific time $t_m$ by \eqref{mergetimehe} which is derived in Section \ref{merger time d}.
-Rearranging \eqref{mergetimehe} gives $a_0(t_m,e_0)$, the starting semi-major axis that corresponds to a binary with eccentricity $e_0$ that would merge in $t_m$.
+Eq.\eqref{eq:startprob} can be re-written using Eqs.\eqref{zd} and \eqref{eccentricity} to give a probability distribution for the orbital parameters of all of the binaries.
+That can then be related to the probability that a binary merges at a specific time, $t_m$, by Eq.\eqref{mergetimehe} which is derived in Section \ref{merger time d}.
+Rearranging Eq.\eqref{mergetimehe} gives $a_0(t_m,e_0)$, the starting semi-major axis that corresponds to a binary with eccentricity $e_0$ that would merge in $t_m$.

 All binaries that merge at $t_m$ have parameters that lie along the curve in $e-a$ space $a_0(t_m,e_0)$.
-With a bit of algebra, one finds that in the limit where $e\sim 1$ the probability that an EMBH binary merges between $t_m$ and $t_m + dt$ is
+With a bit of algebra, one finds when $e\sim 1$ the probability that an EMBH binary merges between $t_m$ and $t_m + dt$ is

-The merger rate per EMBH, $\Gamma_m$ at a specific time $t_{m}$ can be found then by integrating $\frac{dP}{dt}$ over all eccentricities a binary merging at $t_{m}$ could have.
+The merger rate per EMBH, $\Gamma_m$, at a specific $t_{m}$ can be found by integrating $\frac{dp}{dt}$ over all possible starting eccentricities for a binary merging at $t_{m}$.

+$f$ is the fraction of dark matter composed of EMBHs.
 Multiplying $\Gamma_m$ by $n_{bh}$, the proper number density of EMBHs at $t_m$, would give the rate at which EMBH mergers happen at $t_m$.

-The bounds used in these integrals $e_{max}$ and $e_{min}$ are the largest and smallest eccentricities a binary merging at $t_m$ could have.
+The bounds used in these integrals $e_{\text{max}}$ and $e_{\text{min}}$ are the largest and smallest eccentricities a binary merging at $t_m$ could have.
+We define $e_{upper}$ as the eccentricity a binary with semi-major axis $a_0$ and $y=y_{\text{max}}$, the highest eccentricity possible for that binary given the average separation between EMBHs.